breese/vista/readme.md

 * vista::span is an extension of std::span.
 * vista::circular::span is a circular buffer.
+* vista::sorted::span is a sorted array.
-* vista::map::span is an associative array.
+* vista::map::array is an associative array.